 Most energy-efficient windows use a 100% polymer-free structural foam as window insulation instead of just metal.
 This lowers the rate of heat loss and makes the window even more efficient.
 They also keep your windows condensation-free.

 Energy-efficient windows are also either double or triple-paned.
 This does, even more, to protect against UV rays and radiation.
 With triple-paned glass, 97% of UV rays will be blocked out, meaning your home will remain at a more comfortable, and more naturally thermoregulated temperature, all year round.
 It also works to prevent things inside your home (such as fabrics, wood, and paint) from fading.

 Saving Money and the Environment

-The ultimate aim of energy efficient doors and windows is to make is possible to cut down on your energy consumption, both for your own sake and for the environment’s.
-The more central heating and cooling you use, the more your home costs you to run, and the more energy demands you put on the grid and the environment.
+The ultimate aim of energy-efficient doors and windows is to make it possible to cut down on your energy consumption, both for your own sake and for the environment.
+The more central heating and cooling you use, the more the home costs you to run, and the more energy demands you put on the grid and the environment.